Lloyd Mullaney: Casting and development

 The show's producers created the role of Lloyd for Craig Charles to portray.
 In 2008, it was announced that producers had signed Charles up for a special three-year contract.

 On 28 May 2011, it was announced Charles would be leaving Coronation Street for a few months in order to film new episodes of Red Dwarf.
 Laura Armstrong of The People reported Charles would return to the show in 2012.
 Lloyd made his departure on screen on 15 December 2011.
-In May 2012, Digital Spy's Tom Eames reported Charles had started filming his comeback episodes for Coronation Street.
+In May 2012, Digital Spys Tom Eames reported Charles had started filming his comeback episodes for Coronation Street.
 The following month Charles confirmed that he would be staying with the soap for the foreseeable future and had just signed another contract extension.
 Charles returned on 2 July.

 On 10 July 2012, Digital Spy's Paul Millar reported Lloyd would discover that he has a daughter.
 Millar stated that Charles may have teased the upcoming storyline when he appeared on This Morning, saying "There's going to be something really iconic for Coronation Street happening to Lloyd.
 So I'll leave that as a little teaser!"
 The show's producers began casting two actresses to play Lloyd's daughter and his ex-girlfriend.
 A spokesperson commented that Lloyd has not been contact with the ex-girlfriend for a while and then she turns up and announces that they have a daughter together.
 They added "The news will knock Lloyd for six.
 His reaction will be pretty explosive."
 On 26 July, it was announced that Pamela Nomvete and Krissi Bohn had joined the cast as Mandy and Jenna Kamara respectively.
 Mandy is Lloyd's ex-girlfriend, while Jenna is his daughter.
 A writer for itv.com stated "A long-dead affair is rekindled and secrets and lies come spilling out as Lloyd, his ex Mandy and their daughter Jenna, struggle to come to terms with the secret Mandy has carried for over 20 years."
 Series producer Phil Collinson commented that the storyline created an instant "new" family for Lloyd.